The Continental: From the World of John Wick

-The Continental: From the World of John Wick (or simply The Continental) is an American neo noir crime-action drama television miniseries developed by Greg Coolidge, Kirk Ward, and Shawn Simmons that serves as a spin-off and a prequel in the John Wick franchise.
+The Continental: From the World of John Wick (also known simply as The Continental) is an American neo noir crime-action drama television miniseries developed by Greg Coolidge, Kirk Ward, and Shawn Simmons that serves as a spin-off and a prequel in the John Wick franchise.
 Coolidge and Ward served as showrunners for the series and wrote the scripts alongside Simmons and Ken Kristensen.
 Albert Hughes directed the first and third episodes, and Charlotte Brändström directed the second.
 The show stars Mel Gibson and Colin Woodell.

 The series premiered on September 22, 2023, on Peacock in the United States, and on Amazon Prime Video internationally.

 Premise

 The Continental: From the World of John Wick tells the background story of how Winston Scott, in an alternate history 1970s, came to his position as proprietor of the New York branch of "The Continental" chain of hotels, safe havens for professional assassins on the grounds of which no business may ever take place.